SatishEppili/exterview-playwright-e2e/README.md

-🚀 E2E Automation – AI Interview Workflow
+E2E Automation – AI Interview Workflow

+Assessment Submission

 📌 Overview

-This project implements a robust End-to-End UI automation framework using Playwright with TypeScript to validate the complete AI interview lifecycle.
+This project implements an End-to-End UI automation framework using Playwright with TypeScript to automate the complete AI interview lifecycle.

-The automation simulates a real-world recruiter and candidate journey — from authentication to final interview report validation.
+The test simulates a realistic recruiter-to-candidate workflow — from login to interview report validation — ensuring the entire process functions as expected.

-The framework is built using the Page Object Model (POM) design pattern to ensure maintainability, scalability, and readability.
+The framework follows the Page Object Model (POM) design pattern for scalability, readability, and maintainability.

 🛠 Tech Stack